Amanita muscaria (fly agaric) is one of the most ubiquitous mushroom species on the planet. Its distinct red and white color makes it hard to miss.

 The effects of this mushroom are highly variable.
 One person may eat it and experience a very enjoyable and insightful trip — others may end up in the hospital after enduring a nightmarish experience.

-Fly agaric could be considered a deliriant.
-It’s difficult to know for sure what’s real and what’s a dream.
+Fly agaric could be considered a deliriant — which produces a state of mind where it’s difficult to discern what’s real and what’s a dream.

 These types of substances are exceptionally unpredictable.
 Some people freak out and face legitimate physical harm — others feel euphoric and connected with the universe.